 Absence of a Lease or Rental Agreement

-Landlords can also evict their Tennessee tenants for violating a habitability code.
-Examples of such violations include:
+Landlords can also evict a tenant for violating a habitability code.
+Examples of such infringements that can lead a landlord to take action include:

 In all these cases, a landlord must serve the tenant or tenants with a 3-Day Notice.
-This will give the tenants up to 3 days to vacate the premises or they risk getting evicted.
-Again, if the tenant refuses to leave within the 3 days, you can proceed with the eviction process in Tennessee.
+This will give the tenant up to 3 days to vacate the premises or they risk getting evicted.
+Again, if the tenant refuses to leave within the 3 days, the landlord can proceed with the eviction process in Tennessee.

 Illegal Activity

-Tennessee considers illegal activities to include any of the following:
+Tennessee considers illegal activities, which can lead a landlord to take action, to include any of the following:

 Summons & Complaint

 The next step in the eviction process is for landlords to move to an appropriate court and file a complaint.
-You’ll need to pay filing fees, which normally costs around $200 depending on the county.
+You’ll need to pay court filing fees, which typically cost around $200 depending on the county.
 Unlike an eviction notice, service of the summons and complaint must be done by a sheriff.
 They must do so in any of the following ways:

 Court Hearing & Judgment

-If the tenant doesn’t show up for the eviction hearing, the court will issue a default judgment in your favor.
-You’ll then be issued with a writ of possession and the eviction process will proceed.
+If the tenant doesn’t show up for the eviction hearing, the court will issue a default judgment in your favor, allowing the eviction to proceed.
+After the eviction hearing, you’ll be issued with a writ of possession, and the eviction process will continue.

 Writ of Possession